WORKING WITH STAKEHOLDERS IS CENTRAL TO OUR EFFORTS IN BEING A responsible business.

 Due to the impact of the COVID pandemic on aviation, the Post Implementation Review (PIR) of this airspace change could not be undertaken in the 12 months immediately after February 2020.
 Instead, the CAA instructed that the relevant data gathering period should run from 1st April 2022 to 31st March 2023.

-After the data gathering period, Farnborough Airport is required to submit a Post Implementation Report to the CAA who will then facilitate a period of stakeholder feedback before producing a Post Implementation Review.
-The CAA would usually allow 28 days for both compilation of the report and for the feedback window, however, for reasons including public holidays the Airport requested 42 days to complete and publish the report.
-The CAA agreed to this request and also decided to extend the window for stakeholder feedback from 28 to 42 days.
-Farnborough Airport have submitted the Post Implementation Report to the CAA.
-This has been uploaded to the dedicated webpage that holds all the relevant historic documentation.
-This CAA webpage also provides details about this activity, including how stakeholders can submit comments to the CAA and the closing date for the feedback window.
+After the data gathering period, Farnborough Airport submitted a Post Implementation Report to the CAA.
+They then facilitated a period of stakeholder feedback.
+The CAA would usually allow 28 days for the feedback window, however, for reasons including public holidays this was increased to 42 days.
+The Farnborough Airport Post Implementation Report is available to view on the dedicated webpage that holds all the relevant historic documentation, and any CAA updates.

 If you would like to learn more about airspace, please visit Farnborough Airport's Noise & Track system, which allows you to view the airborne activity around the airport.
 We have added to the Layer information in this tool to help stakeholders visualise the areas where we forecast overflight related to the airspace change of 2020.